LDubya/OpenKeyNav/README.md

-# OpenKeyNav
+# OpenKeyNav™

-OpenKeyNav is a JavaScript library designed to enhance keyboard accessibility on websites.
-It generates keyboard shortcuts on the fly and presents them to the user on-demand, reducing cognitive load and supporting complex interactions like drag-and-drop entirely with the keyboard.
+OpenKeyNav™ is an open-source JavaScript library designed to enhance keyboard accessibility on websites.
+Originally developed to improve the keyboard accessibility of the best-selling [Columns](https://apps.apple.com/us/app/columns-two-column-notes/id1493839821) app, it generates keyboard shortcuts on the fly and presents them to users on-demand, supporting complex interactions like drag-and-drop entirely with the keyboard.

+OpenKeyNav is available for developers to fork, modify, and use via its [GitHub repository](https://github.com/LDubya/OpenKeyNav) and [NPM](https://www.npmjs.com/package/openkeynav).

+## Read the preprint

+The developer of OpenKeyNav, Lawrence Weru, who is also a researcher at Harvard Medical School*, introduces the methodology behind the tool in the paper ["Using OpenKeyNav to Enhance the Keyboard-Accessibility of Web-based Data Visualization Tools,"](https://osf.io/preprints/osf/3wjsa).
+This paper will be presented at the AccessViz workshop, part of IEEE VIS 2024, one of the leading conferences on data visualization and visual analytics.

 ## Features